 '''

 output_flag = {

+fho

-fho = BOTH;
+= BOTH;

-ctc = BOTH;
+= BOTH;

-'''

-'''
+ctc

 cts

 = BOTH;

 = BOTH;

 mctc

+= BOTH;

 mcts

-= BOTH;

 cnt

 = BOTH;

 sl112 = BOTH;

 sal112 = BOTH;

 v1112

 = BOTH;

 vcnt

 = BOTH;

 val112 = BOTH;

 pct

 = BOTH;

 pstd

 = BOTH;

-рјс

 = BOTH;

+рjс

+= BOTH;

 prc

+// Only for HiRA

 = BOTH;

 ecnt

 = BOTH;

 // Only for HiRA

+rps

+= BOTH;

 eclv

 = BOTH;

 mpr

-= BOTH;
+}

 '''

-The output_flag array controls the type of output that the Point-Stat tool generates.
+The output\flag array controls the type of output that the Point-Stat tool generates.
 Each flag corresponds to an output line type in the STAT file.
 Setting the flag to NONE indicates that the line type should not be generated.
 Setting the flag to STAT indicates that the line type should be written to the STAT file only.
 Setting the flag to BOTH indicates that the line type should be written to the STAT file as well as a separate ASCII file where the data is grouped by line type.
 The output flags correspond to the following output line types:

 - 1. FHO for Forecast, Hit, Observation Rates - 2.
-CTC for Contingency Table Counts

-- 3. CTS for Contingency Table Statistics - 4.
+CTC for Contingency Table Counts - 3.
+CTS for Contingency Table Statistics - 4.
 MCTC for Multi-category Contingency Table Counts - 5.
 MCTS for Multi-category Contingency Table Statistics - 6.
 CNT for Continuous Statistics - 7.
 SL1L2 for Scalar L1L2 Partial Sums - 8.
 SAL1L2 for Scalar Anomaly L1L2 Partial Sums when climatological data is supplied - 9.
 VL1L2 for Vector L1L2 Partial Sums - 10.
 VCNT for Vector Continuous Statistics (Note that bootstrap confidence intervals are not currently calculated for this line type.) - 11.
-VAL1L2 for Vector Anomaly L1L2 Partial Sums when climatological data is supplied

-- 12. PCT for Contingency Table counts for Probabilistic forecasts - 13.
+VAL1L2 for Vector Anomaly L1L2 Partial Sums when climatological data is supplied - 12.
+PCT for Contingency Table counts for Probabilistic forecasts - 13.
 PSTD for contingency table Statistics for Probabilistic forecasts with Dichotomous outcomes - 14.
 PJC for Joint and Conditional factorization for Probabilistic forecasts - 15.
 PRC for Receiver Operating Characteristic for Probabilistic forecasts - 16.
-ECNT for Ensemble Continuous Statistics is only computed for HiRA methodology - 17.
-ECLV for Economic Cost/Loss Relative Value - 18.
+ECNT for Ensemble Continuous Statistics is only computed for the HiRA methodology - 17.
+RPS for Ranked Probability Score is only computed for the HiRA methodology - 18.
+ECLV for Economic Cost/Loss Relative Value - 19.
 MPR for Matched Pair data